carerix/Cx-WP-Plugin/README.md

 * Setting Application Token (See [Authorisation of the Plugin](#authorisation-of-the-plugin))
 * Setting Source with correct Carerix 'medium'
 * First time Sync
-* See the Publications that are created frontend
+* See the WordPress posts that are created

 🔴 TO DO
 * Configuration Options: Explain any settings or configuration options available for the plugin.